ngekoding/codeigniter-datatables/README.md

 DataTables server-side for CodeIgniter, supported for both CodeIgniter 3 and CodeIgniter 4.

-**Note:** This library only handle the server-side part, you still needs to configure the client side like jQuery, DataTables library and including the styles.
-Don't worry, we already give the examples below.
+**Note:** This library only handle the server-side part, you will still need to set up the client-side components, such as jQuery, the DataTables library, and the necessary styles. **Don't worry, we've included examples below to help you get started.**

 ## Requirements

-If you are using CodeIgniter, let's go!
-You don't needs any extra requirements.
+No additional requirements are needed if you are already using CodeIgniter.
+Simply integrate this library into your existing project.

 ## Installation

-You just need to use composer and everything is done.
+To install the library, use Composer.
+This command will handle the installation process for you:

 ```sh
 composer require ngekoding/codeigniter-datatables